-The overall number of authorized positions for FY 16 is 1,027.56 positions.
+The overall number of authorized positions for FY 16 is 1,026.56 positions.
 A new grant-funded Support Specialist position is included in FY 16 for the Carroll County Business and Employment Resource Center (BERC).
-Approved for FY 16 are nine new positions including a Maintenance Specialist for Piney Run Park, a Supervisory Drug Prosecutor, Drug Investigator/Cellphone Analyst, and an Education and Treatment Liaison for the State's Attorney Office as well as a Corporal and 4 Deputy First Class positions for Sheriff Services.
+Also approved for FY 16 are eight new positions including a Supervisory Drug Prosecutor, Drug Investigator/Cellphone Analyst, and an Education and Treatment Liaison for the State's Attorney Office as well as a Corporal and 4 Deputy First Class positions for Sheriff Services.